This is our gay guide to Puerto Madryn in Argentina, with the best places for LGBTQ travelers to sleep, eat, drink and more.

-Ring deprived Stefan was quick to point out to Sebastien that Puerto Madryn was one of the first cities in Argentina to introduce a Casamiento Express (Express Marriage) package for gay couples in which anyone can get married, with all the formalities in place in just 5 days.
+It was one of the first cities in Argentina to introduce a Casamiento Express (Express Marriage) package for gay couples in which anyone can get married, with all the formalities in place in just 5 days.

-When to go to Puerto Madryn
+Gay travel to Puerto Madryn

-- whales: from June to early December
+- Whales: from June to early December

-- elephant seals: all year long but it is interesting to come during breeding season, which happens from December to March
+- Elephant seals: all year long but it is interesting to come during breeding season, which happens from December to March

-- penguins: from mid September to mid April but best to come in November when the babies are born
+- Penguins: from mid September to mid April but best to come in November when the babies are born

-- sea lions: all year round
+- Sea lions: all year round

-- orcas (killer whales): all year round
+- Orcas (killer whales): all year round

 - Commerson's dolphins: all year round